All charges against Jussie Smollett have been dropped

 "Jussie is relieved to have this situation behind him and is very much looking forward to getting back to focusing on his family, friends and career."

-The studio and network behind the television drama "Empire" declined to comment on the charges being dropped against Smollett.
+The studio and network behind the television drama "Empire" said it was "gratified" that the charges against the actor have been dropped.

 Related Content